-In Australian outback, bunch of tourists take a river boat ride to see the views and some crocodiles too.
+In Australian outback, a bunch of tourists take a river boat ride to see the views and some crocodiles too.
 On their way back, they see a distress signal and follow it.
 After finding the remains of its sender's boat, they are attacked by very big crocodile and are stranded on a small islet in the middle of the river.
 With the tide rising, they are forced to confront the croc on its own territory.

 Swim through these: